Instanton confinement-deconfinement transitions: The stability of pseudogap phases and topological order: Instanton gas renormalization group

 The usual picture of non-exclusive pair-wise interactions

 works well for non-confining potentials that vanish at large distances, $V(r\to\infty)\to 0$.
 Here, $q_i=\pm 1$ is the instanton charge at position ${\bf x}_i$.
-However, this breaks down for confining potentials $V(r\to\infty)\to \infty$ which allow only bound states.
-We will show that sustainable long-distance confining interactions must be exclusive and act only between opposite-charge instantons:
+However, this breaks down for confining potentials $V(r\to\infty)\to \infty$ which allow only bound states: their screening computed from the partition function is plagued by an infra-red divergence.
+We will show that physically acceptable confining interactions must be exclusive and act only between opposite-charge instantons:

 Here, instantons are first grouped into $N/2$ dipoles with $+$ charges at ${\bf x}_i^{\phantom{x}}$ and $-$ charges at ${\bf x}'_i$.
 Then, the $+$ charge from each dipole $i$ engages in an exclusive interaction with only one $-$ charge from the same or any other dipole $\mathcal{P}(i)$.
 All possible interaction pairings are captured by the permutations $\mathcal{P}$ and need to be summed over in (\ref{IPartFunct}).
-We can visualize this as flux-string connections between opposite-charges, with a restriction that only one string emanates from each charge.
 While natural for $V(r)\propto r$, this character of interactions is required of any confining potential.

 Section \ref{secNonConf} analyzes the non-exclusive interactions (\ref{NonExclusive}) with a functional extension of the Coulomb gas renormalization group \cite{Kosterlitz1977}.
-We reproduce the well-known result that Coulomb and weaker potentials cannot confine the instantons, but also discover an indication that stronger algebraic potentials renormalize into confining forms.
-We show in Section \ref{secLog} that logarithmic potentials in $D>2$ dimensions also become confining at macroscopic scales.
-Then, Section \ref{secConf} develops a non-perturbative functional renormalization group for the exclusive confining interactions (\ref{Exclusive}).
+Stronger-than-Coulomb and logarithmic potentials generate corrections which become progressively more important at large distances and look like a run-away flow into confinement.
+The perturbation theory quickly breaks down due to the development of an infra-red divergence.
+However, an infra-red divergence of the partition function (\ref{IPartFunct}) cannot be cured by any renormalization of the interaction because the underlying coarse-graining and rescaling must preserve the partition function.
+Instead, the bare potential must be different.
+Section \ref{secConf} explains how this difference comes about at the more microscopic level where (\ref{IPartFunct}) is derived, and then develops a non-perturbative functional renormalization group for the ensuing exclusive confining interactions (\ref{Exclusive}).
 Considering also finite temperatures in Section \ref{secFiniteTemp}, we compile a picture of two universality classes for instanton confinement.